captn3m0/codechef/_problems/easy/ACMKANPD.md

 - A block with a single 0 sets ‘flag’ variable to 1
 - A block with two 0s sets the ‘flag’ to 0
-- If there are n (n > 2) 0s in a block, n-2 binary digits with the current value of flag is appended to your number.
+- If there are n (n &gt; 2) 0s in a block, n-2 binary digits with the current value of flag is appended to your number.

 Note that, the first block of every number will have at most 2 0s.
 For example, the 1-base number 0 0000 00 000 0 0000 is equivalent to binary 11011.